datmo/docker-files/README.md

   This is a reliable image for ubuntu OS since these are maintained by datmo team.
 We also accepts PRs for any new environments.

 2.Using any dockerhub image, (e.g. kaggle/python:latest).
-  You can create new environment over this as the base image with new installation as follows,
+  You can create new environment over this as the base image with new installation as follows.
+In order to install any other packages over this base image, you can use apt-get or pip package manager for ubuntu, apk for alpine images, yum for CentOS.
+These options are not completely exhasutive and you can use other package manager based on your base image.

     # an example for the base docker images is x/y:z is kaggle/python:latest
     FROM x/y:z

-    # To install a python package, based on what's installable on this base image
-    RUN pip install <python-package-name>

-    # To install apt-get package, based on what's installable on this base image
-    RUN apt-get install <package-name>

-How to plugin workspaces to an Environment?
+How to plugin workspaces to your own Environment?
 ============

-1. You can add Jupyter notebook to an environment along with files in `workspace-patches`, by adding the following code to your base environment docker image,
+1. You can add Jupyter notebook to an environment from option 2 (above) along with files in `workspace-patches`, by adding the following code to your base environment docker image, Please make sure, you have pip and apt-get package manager installed on the base image.

         # Jupyter
         RUN pip --no-cache-dir install \